Why Do Duplicate Music Files Accumulate on Mac?

 Streaming services have made local music file management largely unnecessary for most listeners.
 Apple Music, Spotify, and other services store your library in the cloud, removing the need to maintain local copies that can become duplicated across folders.

 Running DupScan periodically on your ~/Music folder catches duplicates before they accumulate significantly.
 A monthly scan takes seconds on modern Apple Silicon Macs and prevents gradual storage waste.
-For a full walkthrough of scanning your entire Mac, see our complete guide to finding duplicate files on Mac.
+DupScan takes advantage of Apple Silicon hardware acceleration for fast duplicate scanning, distributing hashing work across all available CPU cores so even large music libraries finish in minutes.
+For a full walkthrough of scanning your entire Mac, see how to find duplicate files on Mac for a full walkthrough.